 - December 20, 2019

 There’s a crushing and swinging vibe to the more energetic riffs, especially as the longer tracks head towards an end.
-It’s quite easy to get fully absorbed and lost in the music.
+It’s quite easy to get fully lost in the music.
 For the last two tracks “Abomination” and “Maze”, we’re given a more immediate start and shorter track lengths allowing for the death vocals to shine a bit more.
 The overall pace is quickened significantly which means two good things occur; the doom blast beats return in full force and the riff/lick tones takes on a much more rolling form resembling melodic death metal.
-There’s also much darker passages mixed throughout the sprawling soundscape, thick blackened sludge moments that resound triumphantly with energetic outbursts.
+There’s also much darker passages mixed throughout the sprawling soundscape, thick blackened elements that resound triumphantly.
 This will be a good one for fans of Disgorged From Psychotic Depths by Mortiferum from earlier this year.

 Speaking of sprawling soundscape, look at that sprawling landscape painted by the exceptional Paolo Girardi (Artificial Brain, Firespawn, Runemagick).
 It’s so fantastical in every way that it can’t help but bring to mind some Tolkienesque adventure or a sense of Druidism.
 This album cover was featured in my recent article 25 Glorious Metal Album Covers Of 2019.

 It’s a necessary listen for any doom fan no matter how hardcore or veteran, it’s a fresh take that I hope will continue as its own fully fledged project.
 Lone released December 20th via Transcending Obscurity Records and two of the four tracks are currently streaming on Bandcamp.